cloudfoundry/cf-networking-release/docs/configuration.md

 ### Flannel Network Configuration
 The default flannel network is `10.255.0.0/16` which will allow for a maximum of 256 cells.

-The network can be configured via the bosh property `garden-cni.network` which is used by both the `cni-flannel` and `garden-cni` jobs.
+The network can be configured via the bosh property `cf_networking.network` which is used by both the `cni-flannel` and `garden-cni` jobs.

 For instance, to allow for up to 4096 cells, `10.240.0.0/12` could be used.